BeratE/pdlibs/README.md

 # PDLIBS
-Lua libraries used for game development on the Playdate.
+Lua libraries used for game development on the Playdate.</br>
 The data structures on the library depend heavily on the [PlaydateSDK](https://sdk.play.date/) Objects library.

 See the comments in the source files for usage of the classes.

 # Usage
 Check out the repository in your `source` folder and `import` the required file.

-To avoid importing all files seperately, you can just import the `all.lua` file in a submodule to include all corresponding files in the submodule.
+To avoid importing all files seperately, you can just import the `all.lua` file from a module directory to include all corresponding files in the submodule.

+# Modules

-# Behavior
+## Behavior
 Modular behavior tree (BT) implementation.

 The basic functionality is as follows.
 Each node calls `onUpdate()` when updated, which returns either a completion status (`SUCCESS`/`FAILURE`) or an execution hint (`INVALID`, `RUNNING`, or `ABORTED`).